mag389/holberton-system_engineering-devops/0x1A-application_server/README.md

 In the case of this project the dynamic content takes the form of an Airbnb clone running on a server.

+For this project I use the Gunicorn application server program.`